yeoman/generator-webapp/docs/recipes/less.md

 This is the easiest way, because the task tree will be set up correctly for CSS preprocessing, and you can just switch out all the Sass references to Less ones.

-Don't choose Bootstrap in the generator though – it's easier to manually set up the Less version of Bootstrap afterwards, if you need it.
+> Don't choose Bootstrap in the generator – it's easier to manually set up the Less version of Bootstrap afterwards, if you need it.

-### 2. Edit your NPM dependencies
+### 2. Switch your NPM dependencies

 Remove gulp-ruby-sass and install [gulp-less](https://github.com/plus3network/gulp-less) instead:

 ```sh
 $ npm uninstall --save-dev gulp-ruby-sass && npm install --save-dev gulp-less
 ```

 ### 3. Edit a few tasks